 Linea Zero Bobblehead Formula 1 Doll Table Lamp

-Materials: Plastic (PVC).
-Some plastic fabric.
-Bakelite socket.
+Materials: Plastic (PVC) doll and helmet lampshade.
+Some plastic fabric clothes.
+Bakelite E14 socket.

 Height: 29 cm / 11.41”